John George Bennett: Early life

-Bishop of Lafayette
+Bishop of Lafayette in Indiana

-On November 11, 1944, Bennett was appointed as the first bishop of the newly erected Diocese of Lafayette by Pope Pius XII.
+On November 11, 1944, Bennett was appointed as the first bishop of the newly erected Diocese of Lafayette in Indiana by Pope Pius XII.
 He received his episcopal consecration on January 10, 1945, from Bishop John F. Noll, with Bishops Francis Cotton and John O'Hara, serving as co-consecrators.

-John Bennett died on November 20, 1957 at age 66.
+John Bennett died on November 20, 1957, at age 66.